jbush001/NyuziProcessor/rtl/README.md

 - core/ The GPGPU proper.
 The top level module is 'nyuzi'.
 Configurable options (cache size, associativity, number of cores) are set in core/config.sv
-- fpga/ Components of a a simple system-on-chip configuration for testing on FPGA.
+- fpga/ Components of a a quick and dirty system-on-chip configuration for testing on FPGA.
 It includes a SDRAM controller, VGA controller, and an internal AXI interconnect, along with some other peripherals like a serial port.
 (more information is [here](https://github.com/jbush001/NyuziProcessor/wiki/FPGA-Test-Environment)).